Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/verify-instance.md

 ## Kubernetes

-To proxy traffic through a runtime instance running on Kubernetes, you'll need its external IP address, a port, and a route.
+To proxy traffic through a data plane node running on Kubernetes, you'll need its external IP address, a port, and a route.

 1. To find the address and port, run: